girirajlovevanshi/web-dev-cohort/Cohort-track/week07 22Feb-28Feb/README.md

 - Write An Article on HashNode- [श्वेता and राधिका conversation about JavaScript Event Handling](https://dev-cohort.hashnode.dev/shavata-and-rathhaka-conversation-about-javascript-event-handling)
 - Take lecutre about Projects and mashine coding round ( 3 hour live class by hitesh sir and piyush sir)
 - Aptitute pratice about simple and compount interest
+- i Learn new thing by myself [adding submodule in git, ](./day24/alumini-help/readme.md)

 ---